Home » Master of Arts in Teaching (MAT) Initial Licensure Program

 |Elementary Licensure Program||Middle / High School Licensure Program|

-Through this two-year, part-time graduate program, candidates can earn an Initial I Elementary Teaching Licensure in Oregon and a Master’s Degree.
+Through this two-year, part-time graduate program, candidates can earn a Preliminary Elementary Teaching Licensure in Oregon and a Master’s Degree.

 Our Elementary MAT takes 8 quarters to complete covering 67 credits offered in a flexible and rich learning environment.
 Elementary MAT teacher candidates participate in online coursework combined with two on-campus Saturday classes each term (Fall, Winter, Spring), online summer courses with a 2-week face to face summer institute, and includes three terms of increasingly sophisticated student teaching experiences.
 Courses and field experiences prepare candidates to become effective teachers capable of teaching and managing a classroom.

-We also offer ESOL and ESOL/BiLingual endorsements which can be added to the Elementary MAT program for an additional 18 credits.
+We also offer an ESOL endorsement which can be added to the Elementary MAT program for an additional 18 credits.

 Campus Based Option: